Porsche Carrera GT: Technology

 Notable technology includes a pure carbon fibre monocoque and subframe produced by ATR Composites Group of Italy, dry sump lubrication and inboard suspension.
 At speeds above 70 mi/h, the electronically operated rear wing raises into the airstream to reduce lift.
 The radiator of the Carrera GT is about five times the size of that of a 911 Turbo of its time.
 The car's front and rear suspension system consists of pushrod actuated shock absorbers and dampers with anti-roll bars.

-One-offs
+Zagato

 In 2013, Zagato introduced the Porsche Carrera GTZ based on the Porsche Carrera GT.
 Commissioned by a Swiss Porsche collector and former racing driver, it has a modified carbon fiber body which is more aerodynamic.
 The car has the same technical specification as the Porsche Carrera GT.
+Six Carrera GTZs were built.